What happens to FSA dollars at the end of the year?

-Once you’ve enrolled, you’ll need to determine how much to contribute for the year, up to $2,700.
+Once you’ve enrolled, you’ll need to determine how much to contribute for the year.
+In 2020, you can save up to $2,750 in your FSA.

 You can estimate how much you should contribute by adding up your annual medical, dental and vision expenses.
 The total is how much you’ll put into the account throughout the year, and the money will become FSA dollars.